 The Chase Freedom® offers a mix of fantastic rewards and a good introductory 0% interest period.
 Cardholders get 0% APR on purchases and balance transfers for the first 15 billing cycles.
 That is on-par with the Chase Slate® we discussed above.
 However, unlike that card, the Chase Freedom® doesn’t give you the chance to waive the transfer fee.
 Therefore, from a pure interest-saving standpoint, the Chase Freedom® is slightly worse than the Chase Slate®.

 The Chase Freedom® makes up for that deficit with a strong rewards program.
-Cardholders get 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter.
+Cardholders Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Enjoy new 5% categories every 3 months.
+Unlimited 1% cash back on all other purchases.
 This makes the Chase Freedom® one of the best cash back credit cards around.
 Once you get your debt under control, this can be a good way to throw additional savings your way.

 - 0% interest on purchases and balance transfers for the first 15 billing cycles